 While the typical employment visa is valid only in the short-term, employees can get an extension once it expires.
 They should apply at least four weeks before the expiration date.
 Most employment visas will follow a two-three-three-year extension pattern.
 The only exception is a fixed employment contract that runs out before the visa expires, in which the extension will be shortened accordingly.

 Globalization Partners will use our Hong Kong PEO to help you expand quickly.
-We’ll make sure all of your employees get the work permits they need to start work for your company immediately.
 Contact us today to learn more about our services.